• Start-up

 • Evaluation

-Cloquet Forestry Center foresters used the Adaptation Workbook to devise several actions to diversify a 70-90 year-old, 12-acre red pine stand near the northern border of the CFC land base (Stand 57).
-The prescription devised for CFC staff at an adaptation workshop in 2014 was refined into a final timber sale plan in 2016, and work continues in the stand.
+Cloquet Forestry Center (CFC) foresters used the Adaptation Workbook to devise several actions to diversify a 70-90 year-old, 12-acre red pine stand on the CFC land base (Stand 57).
+CFC staff devised the prescription at an adaptation workshop in 2014 and refined the idea into a final timber sale plan in 2016.
+Work continues in the stand, including follow-up planting and monitoring.

 Project Area